jwmcfar2/IntelDSA_Analysis/README.md

 	- **Graph Cold Misses / Max Performance results** (NOTE: Graph scripts may need a little manual tweaking of axis values for different runs to show data more clearly):
 		- ***myScripts/graphScript.sh 0***
 		- ***myScripts/graphScript.sh 2***
-*

 -------------------------------------------------------------------------------------------------------------------------

-NOTE: I tried to avoid server-specific/user-specific code when possible, but cannot guarantee it will run as-is on all systems that have DSA - some adjustments may be needed (posisbly other source code variables/configs I'm forgetting)
+**NOTE**: I tried to avoid server-specific/user-specific code when possible, but cannot guarantee it will run as-is on all systems that have DSA - some adjustments may be needed (posisbly other source code variables/configs I'm forgetting)